Forchess: Overview of the game

 The game is played by four people in teams of two.
 At the outset, each player controls an entire quadrant of the board with a full set of chess pieces (minus one pawn).
 Partners occupy quadrants diagonally across from each other.
-The diagram at right shows the initial layout of the Forchess board (K=King, Q=Queen, R=Rook, B=Bishop, N=Knight, and P=Pawn).
+The diagram at right shows the initial layout of the Forchess board.
 Four squares are initially unoccupied.

 All the pieces move and capture in the same manner as conventional chess, except the pawn, which moves diagonally and captures laterally.
 A pawn may not move two squares at a time, and there is no en passant capture.
 There are no checkmates and no stalemates: kings are captured like all other pieces.
 When a player is in check and has no legal moves to escape check, he may make a "token move" every turn until his king is actually captured.
 When a player loses his king, his remaining pieces subsequently become the captor's.
 The game ends when one team has lost both kings or chooses to concede.

 Partners typically coordinate their moves as part of a single strategy.
 Thus, communication of that strategy becomes a requirement of the game.
 Clandestine forms of communication such as code words, furtive gestures, or secret notes are not allowed, except in special variants.
 All strategizing between partners must be done openly in front of their opponents.
 This rule lends Forchess much of its social character.